MottZilla/SOTN_XB_RANDO/README.md

 2. Use the program wxPirs to extract the files from the SotN XBLA package file to a folder.

 3. Use the program XexTool to decrypt the default.xex file.
+Commands are: xextool -c u default.xex xextool -e u default.xex

 Once you have your folder with the extracted files and decrypted the default.xex file you do not need to do steps 1 through 3 again.